Tp2

 effort was in fact lower than that of the earlier engine.
 To facilitate

-standardized.
-In order to keep front axle load within acceptable limits,
+startup valve was standardized.
+In order to keep front axle load within

-distance between tube walls was shortened by 400 mm, which was accompanied by
+acceptable limits, distance between tube walls was shortened by 400 mm, which

-diameter of flues remained unchanged.
-Despite these measures, engine weight
+Number and diameter of flues remained unchanged.
+Despite these measures,

 1911, when production of this type for Prussian railways was terminated, 1646